PizzaPlanner/planet-rabbasca/README.md

 ## Credits
 This mod relies on the amazing work of other creators.
 Thanks for making Rabbasca possible.
-- Assets for Machining Assembler, Vault Pylons and Remote Provider by [Hurricane](https://mods.factorio.com/user/Hurricane046)
+- Assets for Machining Assembler, Vault Pylons and Interplanetary cargo landing pad by [Hurricane](https://mods.factorio.com/user/Hurricane046)
 - Assets for Vault, Vault console, and Vault access cards from [Krastorio 2](https://mods.factorio.com/mod/Krastorio2Assets)